 Moose Head Taxidermy - North American Mounts

 Impressive Moose taxidermy shoulder mount for sale.
-This large animal is in an upright pose with the head facing forward.
-It has massive horns that have an outside spread of 51".
-This gorgeous Moose mount has thick dark hair throughout.
-Details are immaculate, and the craftsmanship is superb.
-The quality rating of this taxidermy mount is "Premier."
+This large animal is in an upright and alert pose with the head having a very slight turn to the right.
+It has massive horns that have an outside spread of 48".
+This beautiful Moose mount has thick dark hair throughout and detailing is exquisite.
+For the superb craftsmanship, the taxidermy quality rating is "Premier."
 This hunting trophy is perfect for the collector of top notch pieces.

 Scientific Name: Alces alces

 Size: 44" tall x 48" wide x 55" deep.

 Heavy duty wall hanger is attached.
 Hangs from a single well-secured bolt.